dqops/dqo/docs/checks/column/conversions/index.md

 ### [text parsable to float percent](./text-parsable-to-float-percent.md)
-A column-level check that ensures that the percentage of strings that are parsable to float in the monitored column does not fall below set thresholds.
+Verifies that values in a text column can be parsed and converted to a float (or numeric) type.
+ This check measures the percentage of valid values and raises a data quality issue when the percentage of valid values is below an accepted rate.

 | Data quality check name | Check type | Description | Standard |